 On a final note, recruiting SPs is easier when a program can offer to pay them.
 Many people we are talking about are happy to volunteer, but an offer of payment is a strong motivator.
 Through budget requests to the institution and grants from organizations, making a pool of money for SPs improves on program building.

 This article is based on a presentation by Jan Barber, MSN, RN, the Operations Manager / Education Planner for the RISE Center at Robert Morris University.
 “Building a Standardized Patient Program,” was presented at the SimPOW meeting of November 16, 2018, at Pocket Nurse Corporate Headquarters.
-This is part one of a two-part article; part two will be published on Thursday.
+This is part one of a two-part article; part two can be read here.
 To learn more about standardized patients in healthcare education, see the site for the Association of Standardized Patient Educators (ASPEducators).